awsdocs/amazon-efs-user-guide/doc_source/lifecycle-management-efs.md

 --profile adminuser
 ```

-In the response, `ValueInIA` displays the last metered size in IA storage\. `ValueInStandard` displays the last metered size in Standard storage\.
+In the response, `SizeInBytes`>`ValueInIA` displays the last metered size in bytes in IA storage\. `ValueInStandard` displays the last metered size in bytes in Standard storage\.
 Added together, they equal the size of the entire file system, displayed by `Value`\.

 ```
 {